 His wrestling career was not an accidental detour.
 It was the medium that made him broadly recognizable.
 The ring gave him a way to dramatize a version of Jewish masculinity that was proud, theatrical, and physically unapologetic.

 Tablet's use of the phrase "Mr. Israel" captures the logic well.
-Halperin was not only competing.
-He was staging an image.
+Halperin was competing and staging an image.
 Popular culture often carries symbolic work faster than sermons do, and Halperin seems to have understood that early.
 He let mass audiences read Jewish toughness through a form designed for spectacle.

 That does not make the wrestling trivial.
 It makes it culturally useful.